Site icon The Mac Security Blog

 Google maintains a comprehensive list of all ChromeOS devices (including Chromebooks) and their anticipated final month of security updates.
 Conveniently, this page lists devices from all third-party manufacturers, too, making it relatively easy to find a particular product’s lifespan.

-Before you buy a Chromebook, check the list to ensure that the model you’re considering has a year or more of updates remaining.
+Before you buy a Chromebook, check the list to ensure that the model you’re considering has at least a year or more of updates remaining.
+After you make your purchase, you may want to mark your calendar as a reminder of when security updates will end for that device.

 Don’t buy outdated Wi-Fi routers

-This year, many stores will try to sell you discounted Wi-Fi 6 or even Wi-Fi 5 (802.11ac) wireless routers or access points.
+This year, many stores will try to sell you discounted Wi-Fi 6 (an earlier version of the 802.11ax standard) or even Wi-Fi 5 (IEEE 802.11ac) wireless routers or access points.

-Unfortunately, many router manufacturers won’t tell you when they’ve stopped releasing updates for a particular model; if you already own one, you just have to assume they’re no longer getting updates if it has been a year or more since they released the most recent update.
-If you haven’t bought the router yet, often the best you can do is to try to find information about the most recent firmware update for that model on the company’s support site.
+Unfortunately, many router manufacturers will never notify you when they’ve stopped releasing updates for a particular model; if you already own one, you just have to assume they’re no longer getting updates if it has been a year or more since they released the most recent update.
+If you haven’t bought a router yet, often the best you can do is to try to find information about the most recent firmware update for that model on the company’s support site.

-This is why in 2023, I recommend buying routers designated as Wi-Fi 6E.
-You probably don’t really need the minor differences between the 6 and 6E standards.
-But buying 6E ensures that you have a router that was released as recently as possible.
+This is why in 2024, I recommend buying routers designated as Wi-Fi 7, even though you’ll have to pay a bit more for them.
+You probably don’t really need Wi-Fi 7 just yet.
+But buying 7 ensures that you have a router that was released as recently as possible.
 And that, more often than not, is the easiest way to identify that a router will continue getting firmware updates as far into the future as possible.

 Identifying other outdated tech to avoid